kubeflow/training-operator/test/test-infra/README.md

 kubectl create -f ${PROW_JOB_YAML_FILE}
 ```

   * To rerun the job bump metadata.name and status.startTime

-To monitor the job open Prow's UI by navigating to the exteral IP
+To monitor the job open Prow's UI by navigating to the external IP
 associated with the ingress for your Prow cluster or using
 kubectl proxy.